 Which are the most difficult languages to learn for English speakers?

+What is the hardest language to learn?
 Language learning depends on many factors, but your native tongue is an important one.
 Proximity to English makes certain languages such as Spanish or Italian fairly easy to learn compared to other languages that are more distant.
 With two languages from different roots, you cannot rely on cognates, that is words of the same linguistic derivation, for example stemming from Latin.
 Phonetics, specifically sound and intonation, differing alphabets, characters, and writing styles make a language hard to acquire for English speakers.
 Throw in a more complex grammar with many cases and a deviating construction of sentences and words and the challenge might seem impossible.

 Learning Chinese as an English speaker